What does the RDS* certification mean?

 HOW TO REPAIR YOUR PADDED JACKET IF IT HAS A TEAR?

 A tear on a padded jacket can happen when trekking and the good news is it can be repaired!
 You can either mend it or apply a heat-bonded patch so that the tear doesn't get any bigger and the feather/down escapes.
+Don't you feel at ease carrying out this repair yourself?
+Don't worry!
+Our in-store Decathlon workshops offer a repair service for your padded jackets.

 A score for comparing products' environmental impact